Klaytn 문서 아카이브

 Hard Fork

-This section describes the steps for applying Klaytn hard forks to ServiceChain.
+This section describes the steps for applying Klaytn to ServiceChain.

 To apply the hard fork to the ServiceChain, you need to: